-No One Ever Sees the Developer
+4. No One Ever Sees the Developer

 The history of The Villages is a fascinating one.
 It starts in the 1970s when Harold Schwartz started the Orange Blossom Gardens mobile home park.
-A decade later, he convinced son H. Gary Morse to join him and the two built a golf course that residents could use for free.
+A decade later, he convinced son H. Gary Morse to join him, and the two built a golf course that residents could use for free.
 From there, they expanded the number of homes, the number of golf courses, and the number of everything else until you get to the monolith that is The Villages today.

-While Schwartz was said to be personable and friendly before he passed away, Morse garnered a reputation akin to The Wizard of Oz.
+While Schwartz was said to be personable and friendly before he passed away, and Morse garnered a reputation akin to The Wizard of Oz.
 All-powerful and all-knowing but never seen.
 Morse died in 2014 and his son Mark Morse became CEO.
 To his credit, Mark does make himself a bit more available to residents.

-The Villages Is a Gated Community, Right?
+5. The Villages Is a Gated Community

 No one would be blamed for thinking The Villages is a gated community that outsiders can’t access.
 There are plenty of security checkpoints and gates (90 to be specific) you need to pass through in order to get to specific areas and subdivisions.

-Is Crime a Problem in The Villages?
+6. Crime Is a Problem in The Villages

 In 2017, The Villages made unfortunate headlines when a police raid uncovered a drug ring and golf cart chop shop inside a resident’s home.
 A lot of people started wondering what other deviant activities might be happening inside the community and whether or not The Villages has a crime problem.

-Is There Really a Viagra Black Market?
+8. There Is a Viagra Black Market

 Like so many rumors and myths about The Villages, it sounds like someone took a bit of truth, mixed it with a whole lot of innuendo, and let people believe what they wanted to believe.